DotModus/incubator-airflow/docs/configuration.rst

     [core]
     sql_alchemy_conn_cmd = bash_command_to_run

--But only three such configuration elements namely sql_alchemy_conn, broker_url and result_backend can be fetched as a command.
+But only three such configuration elements namely sql_alchemy_conn, broker_url and celery_result_backend can be fetched as a command.
 The idea behind this is to not store passwords on boxes in plain text files.
 The order of precedence is as follows -

 1. environment variable
 2. configuration in airflow.cfg